7bitcoder/7bitConf/README.md

 #### Example Command Line Arguments

-- --MySetting="hello" - will override or create a MySetting setting with the "hello" string value.
+- MySetting="hello" - will override or create a MySetting setting with the "hello" string value.
-- --Switch!bool=true - will override or create a Switch setting with a true bool value.
+- Switch!bool=true - will override or create a Switch setting with a true bool value.
+- --MySetting hello - will override or create a MySetting setting with the "hello" string value.
 - --Offset!double - will override or create an Offset setting with the default 0.0 double value.
-- --Logging:LogLevel:Default=Warning - will override or create a nested setting with the string "Warning" value.
+- --Logging:LogLevel:Default Warning - will override or create a nested setting with the string "Warning" value.
-- --Strings:2=hello - will override or create a third element in the Strings array setting with the string "hello" value.
+- /Strings:2 hello - will override or create a third element in the Strings array setting with the string "hello" value.
-- --Array:1!uint=123 will override the second element in Array with the unsigned integer 123 value.
+- /Array:1!uint 123 will override the second element in Array with the unsigned integer 123 value.

 ### Environment Variables